Glensheen Historic Estate: Description

+Exterior

+The building's central entrance is flanked by battered Tuscan columns along with recessed leaded art glass sidelights and pilasters.
+It features a gable roof framed with steel beams covered by Ludowici clay roof tiles.

+Almost the entire length of the south elevation on the ground level is surrounded by the winter garden, also known as the "subway."
+The structure is considered an excellent example of the Jacobethan revival style of architecture.

+Interior

 William French's interior exhibits Late Victorian, Arts and Crafts, Federal Style, and Art Nouveau styles.
 French also designed the furniture for the house to coordinate with the style in each room.
 The rooms are trimmed or paneled in Circassian walnut, mahogany, cypress, fumed oak, enameled birch, and American walnut, with the furniture in each room made of the same wood used in the woodwork.
 The original furniture brought into the house in 1908 and '09 remains in virtually the same place it has been for 110 years.
 Some of the wall coverings and upholstery are also original.
 The hallways exhibit original stenciling in the Arts and Crafts style as well as wood carving.
 Wall and ceiling coverings are made of wool, silk, filled burlap, and gold leaf.

 The doors throughout the home are made of two kinds of wood, with oak on the hallway side and the variety of wood used in the room on the other side.
 The furniture in the eldest son's room, for example, is decorated with ebony inlaid motifs that are repeated in the oak paneled walls.

 Chester Congdon's art collection hangs in the home as it did when the Congdons lived there.
 The collection includes works by American artists Charles Warren Eaton, Henry Farrer, Childe Hassam, Albert Lorey Groll, Hamilton King, Lawrence Mazzanovich, Henry Ward Ranger, Peter Alfred Gross, David Ericson, C. F. Daubigny, Henri Harpignies, and many more.
-The house also contains a silk embroidery done by Japanese artist Watunabe.
+The house also contains a silk embroidery depicting the Yōrō Falls by Yōzō Nagara.
 In addition to the main mansion, the estate has its own Carriage House, Gardener's Cottage, and Boathouse on Lake Superior.